wgross/IdentityShell/README.md

 $clientSecret = New-IdentitySecret -Value ("secret"|sha256base64)
 $client = Set-IdentityClient -ClientId "api-client" -AllowedGrantTypes "client_credentials" -ClientSecrets $clientSecret -AllowedScopes "api-access"
 ```
-More  examples can be found in [docs/example.md](https://github.com/wgross/IdentityShell/blob/main/docs/example.md).
+More  examples can be found in [IdentityShell/scripts](https://github.com/wgross/IdentityShell/tree/main/src/IdentityShell/scripts).

-Also thereare examples for using Identityhell in integration tests with Microsofts [WebApplicationFactory](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-5.0) in [IdentitShell/tests/IndetitShell.IntegTests](https://github.com/wgross/IdentityShell/blob/main/test/IdentityShell.IntegTest/readme.md) and obiously the cmdlets of this project are also tested in [IdentityShell.Cmdlets.Tests](https://github.com/wgross/IdentityShell/tree/main/test/IdentityShell.Cmdlets.Test).

 ## Cloning the repository
-IdentityServer4 itself isn't reference as a nuget package but as a submodule.
+IdentityServer5 itself isn't reference as a nuget package but as a submodule.
 This makes it easy to debug the inner workings of it if authorizatin problems occur.
 ```
 git clone https://github.com/wgross/IdentityShell.git --recurse-submodules
 ```